The prices shown do not include case, shipping and tax (if due).

 I can ship my instruments worldwide.
 Please note that the instruments always travel at the customers risk.
 The customer should insure the transportation.

 Import custom duties, taxes, and any brokerage fees, which may be charged, are not included in the instrument’s price or shipping cost.
 These charges are the buyer's responsibility.
 These charges are calculated and billed separately by customs once they receive the package.
-Import duty and tax are usually collected by the courier (UPS or DHL) on behalf of the tax authority of the customer's country.
+Import duty and tax are usually collected by the courier (UPS, DHL or FedEx) on behalf of the tax authority of the customer's country.